PHoogestraat/Where-Did-My-Bike-Go-/README.md

 - The months May through September have a significantly higher rate of theft then colder months.
 - July has the highest reported theft regardless of year.
 - Bike theft reported is highest between 12:00 A.M. and 12 P.M
-- Consistent peak around 7:00 P.M.
+- Consistent peak around 7:00 P.M. regardles of year or month.
-- These trends are consisitent regardless of month or year.

 ## Proposal: